ocelhay/como/README.md

 Download and install R (versions 3.6.1 and above): https://cran.r-project.org

+#### Install/update the CoMo App

-Open R and run the following lines in the console to install/update the CoMo App:
+Open R and run the following lines in the console :
 ```
 # Install CoMo App for offline use
 if (!require('pacman')) install.packages('pacman', quiet = TRUE)